Fiberglass Installation and Replacement

 Fiberglass Batt is the most cost-effective form of insulation for many homeowners, though spray foam insulation is more efficient.
 Most batts are precut to a certain thickness and height, depending on the framing and room size.

 If you’re looking for an economical alternative to spray foam or injection foam, then fiberglass insulation is perfect for you.

 EnergySmart offers new fiberglass installation and existing fiberglass repair/replacement that improves the thermal efficiency of your home and saves you money on utility bills.

-Fiberglass Batt Insulation
+What Is Fiberglass Batt Insulation?

-The product is delivered in rolls or sections that have been cut from a roll.
-Kraft faced insulation is made with a paper facing on it that acts as a vapor barrier.
-Unfaced insulation can also be used on exterior walls when a vapor barrier is added on the heated side of the wall.
+The product is delivered in rolls or sections cut from a roll.
+Kraft-faced insulation is made with a paper facing that acts as a vapor barrier.
+Unfaced insulation can also be used on exterior walls when a vapor barrier is added to the heated side of the wall.

 Most fiberglass batt insulation will last as long as 15-20 years or even longer, depending on its location, moisture content, and damage.
 Fiberglass is not only a great energy insulator, but it also helps diminish sound transfer between rooms, soundproofing your home for you.

 One downside of fiberglass batt insulation is that it can be subject to mold if excess moisture is prevalent.
 Installing fiberglass insulation DIY can also lead to irritated and itchy skin if mishandled.
 For this reason, we recommend contacting the experts at EnergySmart to handle all your installation and removal needs

 Which R-Value Is Right for My Home?